-The MA Fashion Communication enables professionals and postgraduates to enter the world of fashion through a series of modules that focus on past, present and future scenarios of the wider fashion industry.
-Closely affiliated with Condé Nast Publications, the course will provide exclusive access to the fashion industry and an unparalleled level of support.
+Our MA Fashion Communication programme serves as an extraordinary gateway for professionals and postgraduates seeking entry into the captivating world of fashion.
+It achieves this through a meticulously curated series of modules that illuminate the past, present, and future landscapes of the fashion industry.
+With its strong affiliation with Condé Nast Publications, this course grants students exclusive access to the inner workings of the fashion industry, accompanied by an unprecedented level of support.

 *All dates subject to change

 This MA programme is an internationally recognised qualification validated by the University of Buckingham and is worth 180 credits at QCF level 7.

 The programme is structured as four 10-week terms.
 The first three are taught and the final term is dedicated to independent study to complete the final projects and a thesis.
 The programme structure consists of modules that are shared across all Fashion Business programmes, which focus on research skills and building critical awareness of current issues as well as developments in the fashion, media and luxury industries along with programme-specific modules that enable you to acquire technical and practical skills aligned with your career goals.

 The first term of this MA programme explores brand communication and marketing strategy within the fashion and creative industries.
 Alongside this, you will be introduced to a range of research methods and techniques used to develop an insight into audiences to enhance your ability to think critically and analytically.